-Pathway has developed a model of integrated healthcare for single homeless people and rough sleepers.
+Pathway has developed a model of integrated healthcare for homeless people.
 A Pathway hospital team puts the patient at the centre of their own care and works to transform health outcomes for one of the most vulnerable and deprived groups in our society.
-We believe that our model of healthcare, developed for and with homeless people, will also help other multiply excluded groups get better health services.
-We have established Pathway as a charity in order to share our models of service, train and support new cohorts of homeless healthcare practitioners and care navigators, and to challenge the health service to deliver better quality healthcare to the most excluded.
+Our model of healthcare, developed for and with homeless people, can also benefit other multiply excluded groups.

-Pathway is based on a set of fundamental values.
-Pathway believes generosity, kindness, and compassion combined with a passionate commitment to professional quality should be the defining characteristics of health services for rough sleepers and single homeless people.
+Pathway believes generosity, kindness, and compassion combined with a passionate commitment to professional quality should be the defining characteristics of health services for all people experiencing homelessness or social exclusion.

 Pathway core services: